rwieruch/blog_robinwieruch_content/blog/deno-oak-rest-api/index.md

 brew install curl
 ```

 Now, start your Oak server from the previous sections.
 Once your application is started, execute `curl http://localhost:8000` in another command line window.
 Make sure the port matches your port and the Oak server is running.
-After executing the command, you should see the "Hello World!" printed on the command line.
+After executing the command, you should see the "Hello Deno!" printed on the command line.
 Congratulations, you just have consumed your Oak server as a client with something else than a browser.

 ```text
 Browser (Client) -> Oak Server